Justin Turner Player Props: Red Sox vs. Braves

-The Boston Red Sox, including Justin Turner and his .649 slugging percentage over his past 10 games, battle starter Charlie Morton and the Atlanta Braves at Fenway Park, Tuesday at 7:10 PM ET.
+The Boston Red Sox, including Justin Turner and his .622 slugging percentage over his past 10 games, battle starting pitcher Spencer Strider and the Atlanta Braves at Fenway Park, Wednesday at 7:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Mets.
+In his last game he had a one-hit performance (1-for-3) against the Braves.

 Justin Turner Game Info & Props vs. the Braves